License Plates & Placards in MichiganPage Overview

 - A check for $35.

 Authentic plates cannot be registered in person.
 Mail is your only option.
-Send to:
+Send to the address specified on the application form.

 - Register Car